-Detailed Curriculum Plan for the teaching of Relationships and Sex Education at Beechcroft St Paul's CE Primary School.
+Detailed Curriculum Plan for the teaching of Relationships and Sex Education at XXXX.

-Jigsaw Sex and Relationship Education Content
+Example from Jigsaw - will need personalising for each school Jigsaw Sex and Relationship Education Content

-Year Jigsaw Piece Number and Name Learning Intentions Pupils will be able to Year 1 Piece 4 Boys' and girls' bodies Identify the parts of the body that will make boys different to girls Year 2 Piece 4 Boys and girls Bodies Recognise the physical differences between boys and girls, use the correct names for parts of the body (penis, testicles, vagina) and appreciate that some parts of my body are private.
-Tell you what I like / don't like about being a Year 3 Piece 1 How babies grow girl/boy Understand that in animals and humans lots of changes happen between conception and growing up, and that usually it is the female who has the baby.
-Express how I feel when I see Year 3 Piece 2 Babies Understand how babies grow and develop in the mothers' uterus and understand what a baby needs to live and grow Express how I might feel if I had a new baby in my family Year 3 Piece 3 Changing me- consider some elements of puzzle piece

-Year 4 Jigsaw curriculum Year 3 (This is taught in Y4 after piece 1) Piece 4 Body Changes Understand that boys' and girls' bodies need to change so that their bodies can make babies Identify how boys' and girls' bodies change Recognise how I feel about these changes happening to me and know how to cope with these feelings Year 4 Piece 2 Having a baby Correctly label the internal and external parts of male and female bodies that are necessary for making a baby Understand that having a baby is a personal choice and express how I feel about having children when I am an adult Year 5 Jigsaw curriculum Year 4 (This is taught in Y5 after piece 1) Piece 3 Puberty and girls Just girls Describe how a girl's body changes in order for her to be able to have babies when she is an adult, should she wish to, and that menstruation (having periods) is a natural part of this.
-Know that I have strategies to help me cope with the physical and emotional changes I will experience during puberty Year 5 Piece 2 Describe how a girl's body changes during puberty and understand the importance of looking after myself physically and emotionally Understand that puberty is a natural process that happens to everybody and that it will be OK for me Year 5 Piece 3 Puberty for Boys and Girls Describe how boys and girls bodies change during puberty Express how I feel about the changes that will happen to me during puberty Year 6 Jigsaw curriculum Year 5 (taught in Y6 after piece 3) Piece 4 Conception Understand that sexual intercourse can lead to conception and that is how babies are usually made Understand that sometimes people need IVF to help them have a baby
+Voor Jigsaw Piece Learning Intentions Year Number and Name Pupils will be able to Year 1 Piece 4 Boys' and girls' bodies Identify the parts of the body that will make boys different to girls Year 2 Piece 4 Boys and girls Bodies Recognise the physical differences between boys and girls, use the correct names for parts of the body (penis, testicles, vagina) and appreciate that some parts of my body are private.
+Tell you what I like / don't like about being a girl/boy Year 3 Piece 1 How babies grow Understand that in animals and humans lots of changes happen between conception and growing up, and that usually it is the female who has the baby.
+Express how I feel when I see babies or baby animals Year 3 Piece 2 Babies Understand how babies grow and develop in the mothers' uterus and understand what a baby needs to live and grow Express how I might feel if I had a new baby in my family Year 3 Piece 3 Changing me- consider some elements of puzzle piece Year 4 Jigsaw curriculum Year 3 ( This is taught in Y4 after piece 1) Piece 4 Body Changes Understand that boys' and girls' bodies need to change so that their bodies can make babies Identify how boys' and girls' bodies change Recognise how I feel about these changes happening to me and know how to cope with these feelings Year 4 Piece 2 Having a baby Correctly label the internal and external parts of male and female bodies that are necessary for making a baby Understand that having a baby is a personal choice and express how I feel about having children when I am an adult Year 5 Jigsaw curriculum Year 4 (This is taught in Y5 after piece 1) Piece 3 Puberty and girls Just girls Describe how a girl's body changes in order for her to be able to have babies when she is an adult, should she wish to, and that menstruation (having periods) is a natural part of this.
+Know that I have strategies to help me cope with the physical and emotional changes I will experience during puberty Year 5 Piece 2 Describe how a girl's body changes during puberty and understand the importance of looking after myself physically and emotionally Understand that puberty is a natural process that happens to everybody and that it will be OK for me Year 5 Piece 3 Puberty for Boys and Girls Describe how boys and girls bodies change during puberty Express how I feel about the changes that will happen to me during puberty Year 6 Jigsaw curriculum Piece 4 Understand that sexual intercourse can lead to conception and that is how babies are usually made Year 5 (taught in Y6 after piece 3) Conception Understand that sometimes people need IVF to help them have a baby